joaoribe/SQLScriptsExplorer/readme.md

 <!-- CONTRIBUTING -->
 <h1>Contributing</h1>
 <p>Feel free to report an issue or suggest a feature.
-If you would like to introduce a functionality or fix an issue, please go ahead and create a pull request.</p>
+If you would like to introduce a functionality or fix an issue, please create a pull request.</p>

 <h2>Debugging</h2>
 <ul>